Ayurvedic Treatment for H Pylori: Causes, Signs, Symptoms, and Ayurveda Remedies

 “Adyant Ayurveda’s team gave me personalized diet and herbal support.
 I avoided antibiotics altogether.”
 Rajeev S., Whitefield

-Ayurvedic Perspective on Recurrence & Rasayana Therapy
+Ayurvedic Perspective on Recurrence & Rasayana Therapy for Complete Healing

 After eliminating H. pylori and balancing doshas, Rasayana (rejuvenation) therapy is recommended to strengthen immunity and prevent recurrence.